alfredxiao/jackplay/README.md

 # Jackplay

 ## What is Jackplay?
-  Jackplay is a **JVM tracing tool** that helps you troubleshoot problems in your JVM based application written in Java, Groovy, Clojure, etc. It allows you to **trace** method execution in a JVM.
+  Jackplay is a **JVM tracing tool** that helps you troubleshoot application behaviour.
+It works at JVM level and supports languages like Java, Groovy, Clojure, etc.

+  It allows you to **trace** method execution in a JVM.
 It also allows you to **redefine** a method in a JVM **live**!
 All these comes without any need to change your application code.

 ## Latest Version
   ```com.github.alfredxiao/jackplay 0.8.0```